$m$-Modular Wythoff: P-positions of m -Modular Wythoff

+by \eqref{eq.ci}.
+Hence $(c_s,c_s+s)$ and $(c_s+s,c_s)$ are the positions in $\P_{a_m}$ we seek; by the construction of $\P_{a_m}$, every other pair in $\P_{a_m}$ has a different absolute difference of coordinates. \end{proof}

-Using the facts from this lemma, we are ready to describe P-positions in $m$-Modular Wythoff.
+Equipped with these lemmas, we are now ready to describe the set of P-positions in $m$-Modular Wythoff.

-\begin{theorem} The P-positions of $m$-Modular Wythoff form the set $\mathcal{P}_{a_m}$. \end{theorem}
+\begin{theorem} The P-positions of $m$-Modular Wythoff form the set $\P_{a_m}$. \end{theorem}

-\begin{proof} \textbf{First, we show that there are no valid moves between any two elements of $\mathcal{P}_{a_m}$}.
+\begin{proof} We know that the terminal position $(0,0)\in\P_{a_m}$, so it suffices to show that \textbf{there are no moves between any two positions in $\P_{a_m}$} and that \textbf{from any position not in $\P_{a_m}$, there exists a move to a position in $\P_{a_m}$}.

-Because these are P-positions in Wythoff's game, there are no valid Wythoff moves between them.
-In other words, there can be no Type I moves between them, and there can be no Type II moves between them in which the same number of tokens is removed from both piles.
-We will now consider if other Type II moves are possible between them.
+\textbf{First, we show that there are no moves between any two positions in $\P_{a_m}$.} As $\P_{a_m}$ is a subset of the set $\P$ of P-positions in Wythoff's Game, there can be no Wythoff moves between its elements: there can be no Type I moves between them, and there can be no Type II moves between them in which the same number of tokens is removed from either pile.
+It remains to verify that no other Type II moves are possible between elements of $\P_{a_m}$.